The Great Inversion: How AI Broke the Software Development Model We Spent 50 Years Building

 That same arc — from unstructured freedom to disciplined craft — is playing out again today.
 Except this time, the discipline isn't moving into the code.
 It's moving before the code, into the specification.

 II.
-The Inversion: When Code Became Disposable
+The Inversion: When Code Generation Became Cheap

 The central thesis emerging from both practitioner experience and the Thoughtworks Future of Software Development Retreat (February 2026) is deceptively simple: engineering rigour hasn't disappeared; it has migrated upstream[7][8].